gameserverapp/Platform/Documentation/docs/dashboard/monetization/shop_packs.md

 ## Manage Shop packs
-Change the Shop pack order by dragging <icon icon="fa-solid fa-sort" size="lg" /> up / down.
+Change the Shop pack order by dragging <Icon icon="fa-solid fa-sort" size="lg" /> up / down.

-Click the <icon icon="fa-solid fa-caret-down" size="lg" /> icon on the right with each Shop pack to clone or delete.
+Click the <Icon icon="fa-solid fa-caret-down" size="lg" /> icon on the right with each Shop pack to clone or delete.

 Use the `Visit shop` button at the top-right to see how changes affect the shop.